How to write a hybrid or remote work policy

 While employees are keen to keep the flexibility hybrid working offers, many are concerned about the effect being out of the office will have on their career progression.

-Catherine Mann, policymaker for the Bank of England, has and further widening of the inequality gap as we move to increased remote working.
+Catherine Mann, policymaker for the Bank of England, has sounded the alarm of a possible "she-cession" and further widening of the inequality gap as we move to increased remote working.

 Mann warns that women will be left behind if employers favor office workers over remote employees.
 This is because women are more likely to take on flexible work arrangements to accommodate child care than their male counterparts.
 Executives can lead from the fore by working from home a couple of days a week to demonstrate that hybrid practices won't hinder progress within the organization.